 According to this formula, Devon should maintain a target heart rate between about 140 and 170 bpm to reach 60 to 80 percent of maximum heart rate while working out.

 As you can see, these formulas give Devon different recommendations for target workout heart rates.
-This is because the second formula adjusts for resting heart rate, a number that normally gets lower for most people as they exercise and become more conditioned.
-Using the second formula can increase the accuracy of target heart rate recommendations for regular, consistent exercisers.
+This is because the second formula adjusts for resting heart rate, a number that normally gets lower for most people as they are more pysically active and become more conditioned.
+Using the second formula can increase the accuracy of target heart rate recommendations for people who get regular, consistent physical activity.

 The easiest place to check your heart rate may be on your carotid artery in the neck (avoid pressing too hard or the reading may be less accurate).
-Check your heart rate before, during, and after exercise by taking your pulse for 10 seconds and multiplying by 6, or for 15 seconds and multiplying by 4.
+Check your heart rate before, during, and after physical activity by taking your pulse for ten seconds and multiplying by six, or for 15 seconds and multiplying by four.
 You can then adjust your workout accordingly.
 Remember, you are estimating your heart rate with these formulas, so always let safety come first.
 Stop exercising if you feel dizzy, faint, or shortness of breath.